-(8) The inclusion of clients (including children), families, and external advocates in various roles and at all agency levels to assist in reducing the use of seclusion or restraint shall be considered.
+(8) The inclusion of clients (including children), families, and external advocates in various roles and at all provider levels to assist in reducing the use of seclusion or restraint shall be considered.

-(1) The agency shall establish policies and procedures that reflect how the utilization of seclusion or restraint is reviewed, evaluated, and approved for use.
-The agency shall document if and how the inclusion of clients and families in the development of such policies occurred.
+(1) The provider shall establish policies and procedures that reflect how the utilization of seclusion or restraint is reviewed, evaluated, and approved for use.
+The provider shall document if and how the inclusion of clients and families in the development of such policies occurred.